Find products best meet your needs. No more worries about the authenticity of suppliers.Find Suppliers

 • Slow Steering Response

 The steering wheel will start to become unresponsive.
-When driving, the vehicle will need more steering correction, and changing lanes at high speeds will become very dangerous.
+When driving, the car might need more steering correction, and changing lanes at high speeds can become very hazardous.

 • Longer Stopping Distance

-When braking, poor shock absorbers will cause the front end to sag.
-The result of this is that the stopping distance is increased due to vibration or excessive movement of the strut.
-Excessive driving and causing severe shocks will also put more pressure on the brakes and may cause damage.
+When braking, poor shock absorbers may cause the front end to sag, which can lead to the increased stopping distance due to vibration or excessive movement of the strut.
+Excessive driving and causing severe shocks will also put more pressure on the brakes and lead to further damage.

-Despite their similar appearance, the struts and shock absorbers are very different.
-The strut is the structural component of the suspension system and is directly installed on the chassis of the car.
+Although both look similar, the struts and shock absorbers are very different.
+The strut is a structural component of the suspension system that is directly mounted on the chassis of the car.
 The coil spring is installed on the strut, which is the part that maintains the driving height of the vehicle.
-Generally, when a strut is damaged, it is recommended to replace the parts in pairs to avoid wear.
-Therefore, if one front strut is defective, two front struts must be replaced to get the best results.
+Generally speaking, when a strut is damaged, it is advised to replace the parts in pairs to avoid wear.
+Therefore, if one front strut is faulty, two front struts must be replaced to attain the best results.
 As part of the vehicle suspension system, shock absorbers have one job: to prevent the car from bouncing.
 The vibration will handle you better than props.
 In some vehicles, the car may have front struts and rear shock absorbers.
 Before purchasing replacement parts, make sure you know which ones are in your car.
 As with the struts, it is recommended that you also replace the shocks in pairs.

-MTS gathered worldwide shock absorber manufacturers into this online platform.
+IMTS gathered worldwide Shock Absorber manufacturers into this online platform.
 Browse and search for your next supplier with us.